Torsion Balance Experiments Enable Direct Detection of Sub-eV Dark Matter: Introduction

+For DM masses below the keV scale, quadratic couplings arise in well-studied scenarios such as a $Z_2$-even complex scalar~\cite{Olive:2007aj, Hees:2018fpg, Bouley:2022eer, Gan:2025icr} or Higgs-portal models~\cite{Banerjee:2022sqg}.
+The observed abundance of such DM can be readily generated via the standard misalignment mechanism~\cite{Preskill:1982cy, Abbott:1982af, Dine:1982ah, Bouley:2022eer}.
+However, in the mass regime below the keV scale, the DM kinetic energy is typically below $10^{-3}\,\mathrm{eV}$, where no established experimental technique is currently sensitive to such tiny energy transfers.
+If quadratically coupled DM is ultralight (i.e., below the meV scale), it can instead induce variations in fundamental constants, which can be probed by atomic clocks~\cite{Derevianko:2013oaa, Stadnik:2016zkf, Kalaydzhyan:2017jtv, Zhang:2022ewz}, interferometry~\cite{Stadnik:2014tta, Masia-Roig:2022net}, fifth-force experiments~\cite{Hees:2018fpg}, and astrophysical or cosmological observations~\cite{Olive:2007aj, Stadnik:2014cea, Stadnik:2015kia, Stadnik:2015uka, Blas:2016ddr, Blas:2019hxz, Dailey:2020sxa, Bouley:2022eer, Banerjee:2022sqg, Acevedo:2025rqu, Gan:2025icr}, among others~\cite{Stadnik:2022gaa}.
+Nevertheless, the sensitivity of these probes degrades rapidly for heavier DM because of the reduced number density.
+Detecting quadratically coupled DM with eV-scale mass remains an open challenge.

-However, for sub-keV DM, the kinetic energy is below $10^{-3}$\,eV, placing it in a regime where no established experimental technique is currently sensitive to such minuscule energy transfers.
-Although energy transfer in light DM scattering is suppressed by the target mass, the momentum transfer is not.
-Moreover, very light (sub-eV) DM exhibits significantly enhanced scattering rates with macroscopic targets due to its high number density and coherent effects~\cite{Fukuda:2018omk, Fukuda:2021drn, Luo:2024ocg}.
-Crucially, the cumulative effect of continuous scattering, namely, the acceleration imparted to the target, emerges as a novel observable, shifting the focus from traditional single-scatter energy deposition~\cite{Domcke:2017aqj, Graham:2015ifn, Carney:2019cio, Day:2023mkb}.
-Torsion balance experiments with intrinsic geometric asymmetry are particularly sensitive to such DM-induced acceleration signals~\cite{Luo:2024ocg}.
+Although the energy transfer in eV-scale DM scattering is suppressed by the target mass, the momentum transfer need not be.
+Moreover, light (sub-eV) DM can exhibit greatly enhanced scattering rates with macroscopic targets due to its large number density and coherence effects~\cite{Fukuda:2018omk, Fukuda:2021drn, Luo:2024ocg}.
+Crucially, the cumulative effect of continuous scattering, namely, the net acceleration imparted to the target, provides a novel observable, shifting the focus away from traditional single-scatter energy deposition~\cite{Domcke:2017aqj, Graham:2015ifn, Carney:2019cio, Day:2023mkb}.
+We note that experiments exploiting coherence to probe sub-eV DM, such as helioscopes~\cite{IAXO:2025ltd} and dielectric haloscopes~\cite{Jaeckel:2013eha, MADMAX:2024jnp, Chiles:2021gxk}, are sensitive to DM--photon conversion but not to elastic scattering.

-In this work, we present the first systematic analysis of multiple state-of-the-art torsion balance experiments, which are designed to test the Equivalence Principle (EP), to constrain interactions between very light DM and nucleons, establishing the most stringent direct detection limits to date in the $(10^{-2}, 1)\,$eV mass range.
+In this work, we point out that asymmetries in the external size~\cite{Luo:2024ocg} and/or the internal structure of the test bodies in torsion-balance experiments can be exploited to detect DM-induced acceleration.
+We present the first systematic analysis of state-of-the-art torsion-balance experiments designed to test the Equivalence Principle (EP), and use them to constrain interactions between quadratically coupled light DM and nucleons.
+This yields robust, and currently the most stringent, direct-detection limits in the dark matter mass range $m_\chi\simeq (10^{-2},1)\,\mathrm{eV}$.